giordano-lucas/exchange-price-propagation/index.md

 ## More visualisations

 ### Customisable historical lag

+TODO: update figure with option to select BBO/trades

 To conclude our project, we made available additional interactive visualisations of the computed lags.